base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/test-networks.md

 ---
 title: Test Networks
-description: An overview of Ethereum test networks
+description: An overview of Base test networks
 hide_table_of_contents: false
 ---

-This article provides a concise overview of Ethereum test networks, highlighting their advantages, potential challenges, and comparing some of the most popular testnets.
+This article provides a concise overview of Base test networks, highlighting their advantages, potential challenges, and comparing some of the most popular testnets.

 ---